duniter/duniter-v2s/integration-tests/README.md

 ## cucumber functionnal tests

-We use [cucumber] to be able to describe test cases in human language.
+We use [cucumber] to be able to describe test scenarios in human language.

 Cucumber is a specification for running tests in a [BDD] (behavior-driven development) style workflow.